Daniel Altmaier

 Daniel Altmaier (/de/; born 12 September 1998) is a German professional tennis player.
-He has a career-high ATP singles ranking of world No. 46, achieved on 3 November 2025.
-He is currently the No. 2 singles player from Germany.
+He has a career-high ATP singles ranking of world No. 44 achieved on 5 January 2026 and a doubles ranking of No. 197 achieved on 27 July 2026.
+As of June 2026, he is the No. 4 German singles player.

 Personal life

 Altmaier's father Jurij is Ukrainian and his mother Galina is Russian.
-He speaks Russian, German, and English.
+He speaks German, English, Russian, and Spanish, the last he claims he learned through his Mexican girlfriend.

 Career

-2017: ATP debut
+2017: ATP Tour debut

 Altmaier made his ATP main draw debut as a qualifier at the 2017 Geneva Open, defeating Alexander Ward and Petr Michnev in qualifying.
 He lost to Sam Querrey in the first round.

 He won his first ATP tour-level match as a lucky loser at the 2017 Antalya Open when he beat Víctor Estrella Burgos.
 In the next round, he defeated wildcard Marsel İlhan to reach the quarterfinals, where he lost to Yūichi Sugita.
 Both of his victories were decided by a third set tiebreak.

 2020: Major debut and first top-10 win

 Shoulder and hip injuries held back Altmaier's progress in his tennis career, but victories in qualifying over Tallon Griekspoor and Ruben Bemelmans led to his Grand Slam debut at the 2020 French Open, where he defeated Feliciano López, 30th seed Jan-Lennard Struff and 7th seed Matteo Berrettini, all of them in straight sets.
 In the fourth round, he lost to Pablo Carreño Busta.